 What Can You Do With a History Degree?

 Few educational paths offer as much post-graduation flexibility as history.
 Colleges and universities with programs in this subject know how to help students get ready for an extraordinary world of different career options.
 In fact, most people who choose this path don't end up becoming professional historians.
-Instead, they often decide to use their beneficial skills in other types of careers that are just as engaging and satisfying.
+As is true with jobs for philosophy graduates, career paths for history majors can be incredibly varied, engaging, and satisfying.

 Plus, history graduates enjoy higher median salaries than all other grads of the liberal arts and humanities.* And the public's interest in history is a major economic driver.
 Look at these stats:

 - American college graduates from the Class of 2016 who obtained jobs with a history degree earned starting salaries of $47,500, on average.**

 - About 10 years after graduation, the median salary for history majors in the U.S. is $71,000, and the highest-earning history grads make over $149,000.3